akeme/akeme/README.md

 - ⚡ Fun fact: I love dogs and cats ^^

 Due to work my personal GitHub is kind of abandoned, but I intend to work on it soon....

+Most of repositories are codes that I made while studing or as a course project

 <!--
 **akeme/akeme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.